reportportal/api-docs/README.md

 Each changes pushing (direct pushing or via merging a Pull Request) to the:

 - `develop` branch will trigger the deployment to the dev environment to AWS S3 bucket.
-- `master` branch will trigger the deployment to the prod environment to GitHub Pages (https://reportportal.io/docs).
+- `main` branch will trigger the deployment to the prod environment to GitHub Pages (https://reportportal.io/docs).

 ## Contribution